+The truth about executive function is actually quite simple and much less frightening.
 Executive function is the brain’s ability to resist temptations, stay focused, think before acting, and meet new and unexpected challenges, just to name a few.
 We often think of executive function as your child’s (lack of) ability to stay focused and turn in their assignments.

 Executive function is, in many ways, the last step in sensory processing.
 Information comes into your brain through the sensory system.
 The brain then sorts through the information, determines what is important and then decides how to respond.

-To have good executive function, you must have good sensory-motor processing.
+To have “good” executive function, you must have good sensory-motor processing.
 When a person is unable to process the data coming into the brain well, or even quickly, the ability to make good decisions will suffer.

 Whether the final decision is determined to be “good” or “bad”, it is important to understand that executive function is working in the brain.
-While there may be cases of severely disabled children who lack this ability, most of our unique learners’ executive function is busy processing the information that comes into their brain.
+While there may be cases of severely disabled children who lack this ability, most unique learner’s executive function is busy processing the information that comes into their brain.
 The trouble often lies with the sheer volume of information that comes in.
 The portion of the brain where executive function takes place must work very hard to process so much data.

 Much of the information that our senses gather has already been evaluated and deemed unimportant by a different area of our brains.
 In fact, much of the time our sensory systems “ignore” or tune out information that bombards us constantly.
 Unique learners often have difficulty in this area.